andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/SQL /README.md

 6. **Seasonal and Rideable Type Promotions**: Offer promotions or discounts on annual memberships tailored to seasonal usage patterns or preferred rideable types, such as electric bikes.
 Highlight these offers through digital media channels to cater to casual riders' diverse preferences and encourage membership conversion.

 ### **Conclusion**
+In conclusion, the analysis of “Cyclistic's Bike-Share Trip Data” unveils clear usage distinctions between annual members and casual riders.
+These differences encompass preferences in ride frequency, duration, distance, preferred bike types, popular start stations, and most used routes.
+Utilizing this insight, Cyclistic can devise tailored marketing tactics to boost conversion rates, accelerate business expansion, and optimize profitability.

 #### **Key Takeaways**

 #### **Recommendations for Improved User Engagement**

 ### Key Tasks